Miglia Quadrato

 earned a reputation for providing a challenging

-and enjoyable night, so much so that teams travel
+and enjoyable night, so much so that teams

-competitors are notable for their enthusiasm.
-The
+regular competitors were notable for their

-accrues from performance.
-Of particular
+event as no benefit accrues from performance.
+Of

-College of Science/Royal School of Mines).
-These
+the Royal College of Science/Royal School of

-certainly symbolise the spirit of the event.
+Mines).
+These certainly symbolised the spirit of

-Recently, more such entries have boosted the
+the event.
+Recently, more such entries have

 It is worth quoting the Motor Sports Association